Vinton County Vehicle Impound Guide

 After Retrieval

-Report any damage to the impound lot manager immediately and obtain a written record of your report.
-This documentation is crucial if you need to file a claim for damages.
+• Report any damage to the lot manager in writing before driving away.
+This creates a record if you need to file a claim later.